Integration with React

 cd my-react-kanban-app

-Add dependencies and run the development server.
-You can use your favorite package manager:
+Next, install the dependencies and start the development server.
+Just pick your package manager:

 yarn